JoJohanse/pelican-bicycle-benchmark/README.md

 - All models received the **exact same** prompt: `generate an svg of a pelican riding a bicycle`
 - Outputs are stored under `vendor/model/` directories
-- Unless otherwise noted, images were generated at the **maximum thinking effort**
-- Some directories contain both the SVG source file and a rendered PNG

 ## Results Overview